yamato53/Web-Development-Roadmap/README.md

 # CSS Resources

 Here's where things start to get fun.
-CSS is what makes websites look more exciting than just a boring page of black text on a white background.
+CSS is what makes websites look more exciting than just boring pages of black serif text on white backgrounds.
 CSS lets you change the font styles, colors, layout, animation of your site, just to name a few.
 CSS is definitely the most fun part of web development, so let's get started!

 Again, I recommend Codecademy’s tutorials if you're a total beginner, as they do a good job guiding you step-by-step without overloading you with too much information.